SFPC/sfpc.github.io/codesocieties2020.md

 **Applications are now Open**<br>
 ⤳ **[Apply Here](https://airtable.com/shrbFALyK5MRnXpP1)**

-We accept up to 18 students on a rolling basis until **Tuesday, December 2nd**.
+We accept up to 18 students on a rolling basis until **Monday, December 1st**.
+Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!
 We will respond to your application within 3 weeks of submission.
-Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 ### How competitive is the admissions?